AdanJSuarez/REST-API-Java-Spring-Hibernate/README.md

 #### Trivia:

-In trivia questions the Hashmap correspond with row of the questions for example in the question:
+In trivia questions the Hashmap key/value pair corresponds with a row of the questions, for example, in the question:

 Which team won the 2017 super bowl?
 Falcons